 - Rain water harvesting for toilet flushing and washing machines

-Although these houses were built by a professional builder the use of ICFs for self builders is very attractive for several reasons
+Although these houses were not strictly speaking selfbuild (they were built by a professional builder), the use of ICFs for self builders is very attractive for several reasons

 - Masonry and carpentry skills are not so important.
 Assembling the forms is more like building with lego – and very fast.
 Some of the suppliers do short courses

 - In-situ concrete can create almost perfect air tightness – always something difficult to achieve with timber frame, especially if the building shape is complicated.